syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Axis.md

 ---
-title: Modify the appearance of axes in chart | Syncfusion
+title: Modify the Appearance of Axes in Chart | Syncfusion
 description: Learn how to modify the appearance of axes in a chart in a Word document using the Syncfusion .NET Core Word (DocIO) library without Microsoft Word.
 platform: file-formats
 control: DocIO